vapvarun/buddypress-polls/README.txt

 Poll activity graph can be listed in sidebar with the help of widget (BuddyPress) Poll Activity Graph widget provided by the plugin.

 == Changelog ==
+= 4.1.2 =
+* Fix: Allow poll author to update the poll description with bb.
 = 4.1.1 =
 * Fix: Edit fixes for BB reverted